lair-framework/burp-extension/README.md

 Lair (https://github.com/fishnetsecurity/Lair) is an application for collaborative management of diverse information associated with pentests.
 Although a Burp Drone already exists to consume Burp XML files (https://github.com/fishnetsecurity/Lair-Drones), being able to perform on-demand imports of individual issues directly from Burp makes tracking the issues a little more manageable.

 ## Features
-* Integrates with an existing Lair MongoDB instance over plaintext or SSL
+* Integrates with an existing Lair API Server instance
 * Straightforward configuration and usage
 * Burp scan results context menu allows one-click export of a Burp issue to a Lair project
 * Creates new ports and vulnerabilities in Lair project if not currently present during import

 ## Limitations
 * Cannot resolve DNS names via Burp-specific configuration (e.g. SOCKS proxy, host list)
-* Setup to use SSL with MongoDB requires a few additional steps
+* Currently only allows import of issues by IP address (see above point)
-* Project and host must exist in Lair project - they will not be created dynamically by the extension
+* Project must exist in Lair project - it will not be created dynamically by the extension

 ## Usage
 * Enable the extension in Burp
-* Go to the "Lair Configuration" tab and enter the project id and the Mongo URL
+* Go to the "Lair Configuration" tab and enter the project id and the API Server URL
 * Perform passive/active scans in Burp
 * Go to: Scanner > Results
 * Right-click the desired scan issue and click "Send to Lair"